-- 1) By federal law a student has to attend Cal Maritime no fewer than three years to receive a United States Coast Guard license. - 2) Degrees at Cal Maritime require up to 165 semester units.
-Most of the courses are specialized because of license requirements and are not available at other colleges. - Students are allowed few open electives, and not every type of general education class is transferable to the degree program at Cal Maritime. - 4) As a small college, Cal Maritime cannot offer all courses every semester.
+- 1) By federal law a student has to attend Cal Maritime no fewer than three years to receive a United States Coast Guard license. - 2) Degrees at Cal Maritime require up to 183 semester units.
+Most of the courses are specialized because of license requirements and are not available at other colleges. - 3) Students are allowed few open electives, and not every type of general education class is transferable to the degree program at Cal Maritime. - 4) As a small college, Cal Maritime cannot offer all courses every semester.
 The courses are scheduled sequentially according to a set curriculum.

-For admission, a Lower Division Transfer student must have a minimum GPA of 2.0, and an Upper Division Transfer student (more than 60 semester or 90 quarter units of college credit) must have a minimum GPA of 2.0.
+For admission, a Lower Division Transfer student must have a minimum GPA of 2.0 (2.4 for non-residents), and an Upper Division Transfer student (more than 60 semester or 90 quarter units of college credit) must have a minimum GPA of 2.0 (2.4 for non-residents).